 The Massachusetts Department of Elementary and Secondary Education (DESE) established regulations governing the use of physical restraints on students.
 These regulations supersede all previously established procedures.
-The Holyoke Community Charter School is required to follow the provisions of 603 CMR 46.00 which regulates the use of physical restraint on students in Massachusetts public school districts, charter schools, collaborative and special education schools.
-The purpose of this policy is to ensure that every student participating in a Holyoke Community Charter School (HCCS) program is free from the unreasonable use of physical restraint and that such an intervention is used only in emergency situations after other less intensive alternatives have failed or have been deemed inappropriate.
-Physical restraint should be administered only when needed to protect a student or other students and staff from imminent, serious physical harm.
+The Holyoke Community Charter School is required to follow the provisions of 603 CMR 46.00 which regulates the use of physical restraint on students in Massachusetts public school districts, charter schools, virtual schools, collaborative and special education schools.
+The purpose of this policy is to ensure that every student participating in a Holyoke Community Charter School (HCCS) program is free from the intrusive use of physical restraint that is inconsistent with 603 CMR 46.00 and that such an intervention is used only in emergency situations of last resort after other less intrusive alternatives have failed or have been deemed inappropriate, and with extreme caution.
+Physical restraint should be administered only when needed to protect a student or other students and staff from assault or imminent, serious physical harm.
 Physical restraint should be administered in the least intrusive manner possible and should be used to prevent or minimize harm to the student.